alintulu/reana-demo-JetMETAnalysis/README.rst

 1. Input data
 -------------

-The analysis takes QCD dijet events with and without added pileup as input.
+The analysis runs on simulated QCD dijet events with and without added pileup.
 The file format is currently AODSIM but will soon migrate to MINIAOD and likely thereafter to NANOAOD.

 2. Analysis code
 ----------------

 This anaylsis is built up my multiple scripts written in C++.
+The main analysis code can be found at `code/JetMETAnalysis <https://github.com/alintulu/JetMETAnalysis/tree/9b42bae09181849044c31a5854bf064e2287e714>`_ while shorter scripts used for configuration as well as formatting the data is located at `<code/utils>`_.
 The CMSSW framework is needed to compile the code and provide information necessary for jet response and resolution measurements.

-Step 1: Prepare the input for which the analysis runs on.
+Step 1: Prepare the input
-     To speed up the process and save on memory, the first part of the workflow prepares a list of pileup files and no pileup files containing the same lumisections.
-This is achieved by creating a list of event/run/lumi for all Ntuple files only to match the files that has the same information.
+     To speed up the process and save memory, the first part of the workflow prepares a list of pileup files and no pileup files containing the same lumisections.
+This is achieved by creating a list of event/run/lumi for all Ntuple files to then match the files that has the same information.
+The list enables scattering of jobs to run parallel.

 `ListRunLumi.cpp <code/utils/ListRunLumi.cpp>`_ - List lumisections

-This script takes one file as input and returns a table with three columns lumisection, run number and absolute path to file.
+This script takes one file as input and returns a table with three columns; lumisection, run number and absolute path to file.
 The table is sorted with lumisections in increasing order.

 The script has the command line interface